Use Your Voice

 By Erin Kalejs

-She took a moment to talk to me about London’s music scene, her musical inspirations, and how the album came together.
+She took a moment to talk to us about London’s music scene, her musical inspirations, and how the album came together.

 I was googling Japanese-inspired names and I came across Aiko which is similar to my childhood nickname Aika.
 I chose it because it was a sweet blend of both things.